 Cooking with Curry Roux

 For the taste test, I opted for the medium hot version and prepared each of them following package directions, in the most traditional way, employing only onions, potatoes, carrots and boneless chicken legs.
 Although every Japanese person seems to have a special addition or method to enhance their curry, the basic recipe can't get much easier.
 You sauté onions, carrots, potatoes and meat, add water, and cook until the vegetables are tender.
 Then you turn off the heat, add and dissolve the curry roux blocks, and return it to a simmer for five minutes.
-S&B actually has a great one-minute video that walks you through the process.

 For the taste test, I decided to blind taste the five brands twice, once on the day I prepared them, and once the next day, as curry gets a lot better a day later.
 I looked for distinctive traits in three separate categories.